WPI Major Qualifying Project · 2026

 🌡

-Heat Rejection: 250 kW · 400 kWt in, 150 kWe out, 250 kW of waste heat must be continuously rejected to deep space via deployable radiator panels.
+Heat Rejection: 424.1 kWt · 600 kWt in, 150 kWe out, 424.1 kWt of waste heat must be continuously rejected to deep space via deployable radiator panels.
 This is the single largest engineering challenge of the design.

 Modified SAFE-400 Reactor

-The reactor is based on NASA's SAFE-400 design, a compact, heat-pipe-cooled fission reactor producing 400 kW of thermal power using enriched U-235 fuel.
+The reactor is based on NASA's SAFE-400 design, a compact, heat-pipe-cooled fission reactor producing 600 kW of thermal power using enriched uranium nitride (UN) fuel.
 Heat is transferred to the Brayton cycle via liquid sodium heat pipes , entirely passively, with no pumps.

 The reactor is launched in a sub-critical state and reaches criticality only after safe landing on the Moon, via remotely actuated control drums.
-The reactor's small size relative to its power output reflects the extraordinary energy density of nuclear fuel, one kilogram of U-235 contains roughly the energy equivalent of 3 million kilograms of coal.
+The reactor's small size relative to its power output reflects the extraordinary energy density of nuclear fuel.
+Uranium nitride's high uranium density and thermal conductivity make it especially well-suited for compact space reactor cores.

 Design Basis